atedeg/sbt-ubiquitous-scaladoc/README.md

 the plugin issues a warning listing all those entities.
 This is used as a sanity check since one may forget to include an important domain concept.
 To avoid having any warning one must explicitly specify which entities have to be ignored by adding their specifiers to the
 `ignored` list.

+## Working example
+Head to [mdm](https://github.com/atedeg/mdm) to see a working example of the plugin.